 And so they began again.
 Don started building another house.
 They found an old bulldozer at an auction and cleared huge areas of brush and trees.
 Helen had to admit that the place was growing on her.
 Don finished the house and the family moved in.
 But his vision had changed.
 As he stood and looked out over the vast meadow behind the house and listened to the gurgling streams flowing in from all directions, he decided he would build a lake.
 Helen told him that he had even less idea on how to do that than he did about how to build a house.

 Two years later, the lake was done.
-Don had bulldozed out the meadow and dammed up the biggest creek.
+Don had bulldozed out the meadow, the only flat place on the entire property, and dammed up the biggest creek.
 He read book after book on how to create and maintain a manmade body of water, what kind of fish were appropriate to stock and how to combat kelp and algae.
 Helen watched from the wings, amazed and proud, wondering if there was anything her crazy husband couldn’t do—or at least wouldn’t attempt.

 Shortly after the lake was completed, Don and Helen decided to open it to the public.
 They built picnic tables, shelter houses, a concession stand, bait shop and lifeguard chair, stocked the lake with 10 different varieties of fish, created a sandy beach and parked a dock complete with diving board in the center of the lake.
 But they still didn’t have a name for the place.
 They pondered naming it after one or both of their daughters but couldn’t come up with anything that flowed.
 Suddenly they recalled a river they had both loved in Wilmington, Delaware, the city where Cassie was born, named Brandywine and quickly agreed it was a perfect moniker.